-Financially, working longer will offer much greater protection for your other sources of retirement income.
-The extra monthly income that you generate from work can help cover your insurance, grocery and medical-care costs.
+Financially, working longer will offer better protection for your other sources of retirement income.
+The extra monthly income that you generate from work can help cover your insurance, grocery, and medical-care costs.
 That will reduce the need to tap into your retirement savings.

-The extra income might also allow you to hold off on receiving your Social Security benefits until you are older.
-Remember, the longer you wait to begin receiving Social Security, the larger your monthly benefits will be.
+That extra income may allow you to hold off collecting Social Security benefits until later in life.
+Remember, the longer you wait to begin receiving Social Security, the more significant your monthly benefits will be.
 (This holds until you hit the age of 70.
 After this point, your monthly benefits will no longer increase.)

 Choosing to work after you hit retirement age is an important decision.
 However, in the right cases, doing so might provide you with both the financial and health benefits that could make your retirement years better ones.

 © Fintactix, LLC 2021